 - Smaller cars driving in trucks’ blind spots

-Contact the Morelli Law Firm Today for an 18-Wheeler Accident Case Assessment
+Contact the Attorneys at Morelli Law Firm Today for an 18-Wheeler Accident Case Assessment

-Accidents involving 18- wheelers may result in severe physical injury and material damage.
-At the Morelli Law Firm, we can help you determine who should be held responsible for the collision that injured you.
-Our lawyers can also negotiate with insurance adjusters on your behalf and fight for an appropriate settlement amount.
+Accidents involving 18-wheelers may result in severe physical injury and material damage.
+At Morelli Law Firm, we can help you determine who should be held responsible for the collision that injured you.
+A personal injury lawyer from our team can also negotiate with insurance adjusters on your behalf and fight for an appropriate settlement amount.

-If you or a loved one got injured in a semi-truck accident, you might be eligible to claim compensation.
-Reach out to the Morelli Law Firm today at (212) 751-9800 for a case assessment.
+If you or a loved one got injured in a semi-truck accident in Buffalo, you might be eligible to claim compensation.
+Reach out to Morelli Law Firm today for a case assessment.